frustra/strayphotons/docs/Physics_Components.md

 | **interpolation** | enum `InterpolationMode` | "Linear" | No description |
 | **cubic_tension** | float | 0.5 | No description |

+Animations control the position of an entity by moving it between a set of animation states.
+Animation updates happen in the physics thread before each simulation step.
+When an animation state is defined, the `transform` position is ignored except for the transform parent, using the pose from the animation.

+Animations read and write two signal values:
+1. **animation_state** - The current state index represented as a double from `0.0` to `N-1.0`.
+    A state value of `0.5` represents a state half way between states 0 and 1 based on transition time.
+2. **animation_target** - The target state index.
+The entity will always animate towards this state.

+The animation is running any time these values are different, and paused when they are equal.

 ### `AnimationState` Type
 | Field Name | Type | Default Value | Description |
 |------------|------|---------------|-------------|